 What is Furikake?

-Some people associate the Japanese seasoning with Hawaii since it is quite popular there.
-I have seen recipes termed “Hawaii style” when adding furikake.
-I am all for anything that makes me think of Hawaii and the flavors of the islands so enjoying more recipes with it is why I created this recipe.
+Some people associate Japanese seasoning with Hawaii since it is quite popular there.
+I have seen recipes termed "Hawaii style" when adding furikake.
+It is great on ahi poke nachos, that I know!

 How to Make Furikake Snack Mix